jchwenger/recursus.co/_posts/2018-07-30-deep-speare.md

 permalink: /deep-speare/
 ---

-A semi-absurd attempt at making a network write Shakespeare sonnets.
+One more (usual?) attempt at making a network write Shakespeare sonnets.
 As usual, the results are semi-sensical (and not poetically overwhelming).
 Upside: they got the pentameters right!

 - The [New Scientist article](https://www.newscientist.com/article/2175301-ai-creates-shakespearean-sonnets-and-theyre-actually-quite-good/);
 - The [paper on arXiv](https://arxiv.org/pdf/1807.03491.pdf).